uppervalleydsa/uppervalleydsa.org/content/posts/region-s-budgets-for-police-show-warped-values.md

 title: Region’s budgets for police show warped values
 author: Kendall Dix (Co-Chair, Upper Valley DSA)
 date: 2020-06-29T13:38:29.485Z
+note: This statement appeared as a letter to the Editor in the June 29 edition of the Valley News.
 ---

-_(This statement appeared as a letter to the Editor in the June 29 edition of the Valley News.)_

 If you can judge a town’s values by how it spends its money, then the Upper Valley’s values are all out of whack.